alishazal/interactive-project-njw275/readme.md

 ## The Process

-This Unity Scene is based off of [this UnityOSC example](http://thomasfredericks.github.io/UnityOSC/)
+This Unity Scene is built on top of [this UnityOSC example](http://thomasfredericks.github.io/UnityOSC/)

 ### User Testing Phase 1